That equals 5.

 Even if the relationship between the core trio is not pre-existing, their bond will be immediate and close.
 You will find them interacting "off the clock" in a way you are less likely to see with the peripheral characters.

-will focus on the core trio, while plots about teamwork will include the whole band.
-The two peripheral members may even duck out (via Heroic Sacrifice
+Plots involving The Power of Friendship will focus on the core trio, while plots about teamwork will include the whole band.
+The two peripheral members may even duck out (via Heroic Sacrifice) before the Grand Finale.

 - Cowboy Bebop starring Spike Spiegel, Faye Valentine and Jet Black!
 Oh, and also Ed and Ein.